Vaibhav3M/Chicago-crime-analysis/README.md

     a.
 Estimate missing latitude and longitude based on Block using Google Geocoding API.
     b.
 Combine similar types of crimes in case of minority classes to get better predictions.

-  Technologies: Apache Spark, pyspark Dataframe.
+  *Technologies*: Apache Spark, pyspark Dataframe.

 2. **Exploration Analysis:**
   In this step, we will infer useful information and try to analyze important trends that will help in crime detection and  prevention.
 The analysis will also help identify useful features for building predictive models.

-  Methods: Plotting graphs, pie-chart, heatmaps, querying data.
+  *Methods*: Plotting graphs, pie-chart, heatmaps, querying data.

-  Technologies:  pyspark DataFrame, pyspark SQL, pyspark RDD, Matplotlib, Seaborn, Folium.
+  *Technologies*:  pyspark DataFrame, pyspark SQL, pyspark RDD, Matplotlib, Seaborn, Folium.

 3. **Predictive Analysis:**